Support Us

 by Peter Frankopan

 The Earth Transformed is by Peter Frankopan, a professor of global history at the University of Oxford and a specialist on Byzantium.
 However, in The Earth Transformed he tells the story not of political dynasties and wars but of the world's climate.
-Frankopan is a nice writer so this promises to be a relaxing way to get up to speed on the world's climate history.
+Frankopan is a nice writer so this is a good way to get up to speed on the world's climate history, though it is long—650 or so pages—so it's more compendium of information than quick summary.

 Aristotle: Understanding the World's Greatest Philosopher